fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 0. Setup S3 bucket
 1. Setup keys
-2. Sign build output paths
+2. Build & sign packages
-3. Upload paths to S3
+3. Upload packages to S3
 4. Use the cache as a substituter
 5. Optimisation